weleoka/ardeidae/README.md

 This is will establish the database table for the server to use, if it does not already exist.
 The table will have the correct attributes for Ardeidae to work with.

 The server will run as a HTTPS server if you have a certificate.

+All variables are specified within the config file, that is the place to edit server defaults, as well as paths to SSL certificates, SQL database credentials etc.

-For more complete documentation, see the [Documentation Wiki](Not online as yet).
+For more complete documentation, see the [Documentation Wiki (not yet online)](Not online as yet).

 Installation
 ------------

-I strongly recommend the custom Ardeidae client:
+I strongly recommend the custom Ardeidae client for testing the server:
 $ git clone https://www.github.com/weleoka/ardeidae.client.git

 The server depends on some other modules.
 Websocket and the mysql drivers for node.js.
 As well as a module for encrypting passwords.
+These versions tested with Ardeidae January 2015

     $ npm install websocket@1.0.3
     $ npm install mysql@2.5.4